 - A series of command-line tools to process, organize, and respond to existing emails.

-- A text-based user interface built on these to speed up interacting with email.
+- A text-based user interface built on top (see images/gifs below).

 It was made for my own benefit and enjoyment and I do not expect anyone else to actually use it.
 I do hope some of the things I've learned will be interesting reading (see Lessons & Writeups).
 It is written in python and has only been tested on Linux systems.